 The artworks explore overdue and yet ever-pressing topics such as the environment, ecologies and cosmologies, climate change, the Anthropocene, colonisation and extractive industries, gentrification, urban futures and sustainability.

 Curator of the exhibition is Elian Stefa, an architectural researcher based in Tirana.
 You can read what Elian says about the programme in his curatorial statement here.

-The exhibition will take place from 7 July till 3 August 2021 and will include a series of events.
-You may check the programme of events at the Facebook event’s page here.
+The exhibition took place from 7 July till 3 August 2021 and included a series of events.
+Find pictures from the exhibition here.

 About the curator

 Elian Stefa is an Albanian-Canadian interdisciplinary designer and curator currently based in Tirana.
 His work takes a approach in exploring ambiguous territories, and the revitalisation of abandoned spaces often through a collaboration of design and the arts.
 He has been a visiting professor at the Tirana Polytechnic University and is currently Director of Galeria e Bregdetit, an independent space in the south of Albania while continuing his research through CLiC, a territorial research NGO.